 If this does not work, strongly suggest that the staff member call IRCC at 1-888-242-2100 to enquire about the validity of your VOS.

-Private Institutions and Companies
+Using your VOS with Private Institutions and Companies

 It is far more likely that the staff of a private institution or company will be unfamiliar with the Verification of Status document, especially if they do not regularly deal with Permanent Residents or naturalized Citizens who do not have a PR Card/Citizenship Certificate.